aksommerville/egg2/README.md

 - [x] Editor Launch: Is it possible to dismiss the iframe when game ends?
 Or allow Esc after it terminates?
 Having trouble capturing key events for it.
 - [ ] Web Video: Determine whether border is necessary.
 For now we are applying always.
 That's wasteful, but should be safe at least.
 - [ ] Web incfg could bear some prettying-up.
+- [ ] Add a fullscreen toggle in the universal menu.
 - [ ] Review all "TODO" in source, there's a ton of them.
 - With the above complete, we can start migrating games:
 - [ ] Rewrite or migrate eggsamples for v2.
+- - [ ] Bring back "Hard Boiled" from a couple Eggs ago.
+Nice game, and now that we have mouse support, we can do it for real.
 - [ ] Migrate existing v1 projects to v2.
 - - [ ] Season of Penance
 - - [ ] Spelling Bee